 Current Status

 The Dormant Assets Scheme is an industry-led voluntary initiative established in 2011 which is backed by the UK Government and regulators.
-To date, £1.4bn of dormant assets – money in financial accounts where the firm is no longer in contact with the customer – has been transferred into the scheme from banks and building societies.
+To date, £1bn of dormant assets – money in financial accounts where the firm is no longer in contact with the customer – has been put to use by charities and organisations for the benefit of social and environmental causes.

 Background to the Scheme

-Operated by Reclaim Fund Limited (RFL), the Scheme has released £900m to good causes across the United Kingdom, and in future will be able to do more now that it is being expanded into other financial services sectors such as ours.
+Operated by Reclaim Fund Limited (RFL), the Scheme has released £1bn to good causes across the United Kingdom, and in future will be able to do more now that it is being expanded into other financial services sectors such as ours.

 Importantly, assets are only able to be transferred into the Scheme once firms have completed their first priority of tracing and reuniting owners with their assets.
 Even then, asset owners are able - at any time - to reclaim the amount that would have been due to them had the transfer to the Scheme not taken place.
 This includes any valuation growth for assets in investment funds after the transfer date.